 Step two.
 Strain pomegranate juice through a fine mesh colander.

 Step three.
-Combine equal amounts pomegranate juice and sugar in a small bowl.
+Combine equal amounts of pomegranate juice and sugar in a small bowl.
 You can weigh out the juice and sugar to be exact but it's okay if you don't have a scale.

 Step four.
 Heat the simple syrup until melted on the stove or in the microwave: